BrunoScaglione/Progressive-Regressive-Demo/README.md

 ## Authors

-Renato Baccaro is the patent owner.
+Renato Baccaro is the inventor and pending patent holder of this project.
 Here is his [linkedin](https://www.linkedin.com/in/baccaro/) profile

-Bruno Scaglione is the author of the project.
+Bruno Scaglione is the developer of the project.
 Here is my [linkedin](https://www.linkedin.com/in/bruno-scaglione-4412a0165/) profile.